Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

 - **Willaween Holidays**:  24th o fRovember until 30th of Rovember (1 week)
 ### Appreciation Festival
 The most important festival all schools have to organize is the annual Appreciation Festival.
 It is held every year during the last week before the [[#Holidays|Spring Holidays]] (1st-4th of Bolember).
-During that week, the entire school is treated to a number of workshops, talent shows, cultural rituals, and other presentations, that celebrate learning in diversity.
+During that week, the entire school is treated to a number of workshops, talent shows, cultural rituals, and other presentations that celebrate learning in diversity.
 The audiences as well as the organizers are made up of pupils, parents, teachers, other staff, and even the general public in some cases.
 This is a good opportunity for pupils to show off their skills or improve their grades.
-Parents and teachers, pupils too, also have to opportunity to put on any show they like.
+Parents and teachers, pupils too, also have the opportunity to put on any show they like.
 Anything goes!
 The festival ends with the great award ceremony on the last day.
 Pupils, who struggled a lot this year and finally overcame a challenge, as well as anyone from the staff going above and beyond, are awarded and honored publicly.

-### Graduation Celebrations
-In addition to the official Graduation ceremonies, the different [[#School Levels]] also organize more informal celebration events for their graduates:
-- FUN School

-###

-## Teacher Training & Subject Selection
+After that everyone is sent off to the holidays
+## Teachers
+Teachers in Bardeenian schools are as divers as the classes they teach.
+To become a teacher, they have to proof themselves knowledgably in the subject they teach, and capable to lead a class.
+Formal degrees or certificates don't matter much in this regard, since teachers are regularly evaluated, too.
+First and foremost, they are tested on how well they work with and motivate the students.
+A teacher has to be kind and supportive.
+They have to encourage diversity and curiosity, motivate the pupils to ask questions, treat mistakes and errors as something precious, and handle disputes respectfully.
+They have to emphasize with their pupils, and aknowledge individual and team struggles, efforst and acomplishements.
+Second, they are evaluated on the lastest knowledge approved by the [[#Sections]].
+Teachers, similar to pupils, have to earn their right to teach certain classes and are given licenses depending on their knowledge.
+E.g. a class 5 license enables a teacher to teach up to Class 5 in the given subject.
+A license can be revoked, if new knowledge is available, but is then easily regained by joining a teacher's class.
+These classes are usually taught by a member of the **Section** and the knowledge is integrated into normal teaching right away.
+Evaluations might be separated into these two parts or also done at the same time during normal class hours.
+It varies greatly who does the actual evaluations, but it should be someone who is versed enough.
+If the teacher doubts that, they can always as for a second and third opinion.
+## The Grind
+Pupils may go through the first three levels of school without interruptions (FUN to AD), but as soon as they are finished with school they do the **Grind**.
+The **Grind** is a period of 2 mandatory years during which each citizens **must** work in a so-called **Grind-Job**, hence the name.

+**Grind-Jobs** are rather low paying, less valued occupations, which don't require a lot of education, but may still be rather hard.
+A.k.a. jobs nobody is particularly eager to do, like:
+- in the health and nursing sector
-- Supportive, encourage diversity and learning
+- as post and package delivery persons
-- Encourage Questions and errors
+- cashiers and supermarket staff
-- Handle disputes respectfully
-- Empathy
-- Aknowledge individual and team struggles, efforts and ackomplishements
+- logistics and packaging
-- Latest knowledge from the sections

-## Mandatory Years
-- Public service (Jobs nobody in particular wants to do)
-	- Army
-	- Health
-	- Post
-	- Cashier
-	- Frying Burgers
+- in the gastronomy as waiters or frying burgers
 - etc.
+Everyone can choose to work in these jobs anyway, but freshly graduated pupils have to do it at least for 2 years.
+They have to choose a job in the beginning, and may change after the first year.
+Alternatively, pupils may join any of the departments of the [[The Bardeena Defense Force|Defense Force]] and grind away as police, disaster control, or army recruits.